 Wherever it already lives in PMA: the US data center (Google Cloud, Council Bluffs, Iowa) by default, or the EU data center (Google Cloud, Frankfurt, Germany) for organizations that selected EU data residency.
 The MCP server does not change your data residency.
 For full details on how PMA handles data, see the Privacy Policy.

-Because the server is in alpha, a few behaviors are worth knowing up front.
+A few behaviors are worth knowing up front.
 For symptom-by-symptom fixes, see the troubleshooting article linked below.

 Yes.
 30 requests per minute per organization is a hard limit.
 Agentic AI clients in chatty loops (or investigations that fan out across many platforms at once) can hit it and receive a generic "too many requests" error.
 This is intentional, not a bug; pause for a minute, then retry, and consider tightening your prompt to reduce the number of tool calls.